E$^2$M: Double Bounded $\alpha$-Divergence Optimization for Tensor-based Discrete Density Estimation: Many-body approximation meets the E M E2M algorithm

 Given closed-form update rules, we here discuss the computational complexity of the E$^2$M algorithm.
-Since the tensor to be optimized in the M-step is given by $\mathcal{M}_{\bi\br}^{[k]}=\tensorT^\alpha\tensorF\Phi^{[k]}_{\bi\br}$, we can leverage the sparsity of the input tensor $\mathcal{T}$ to make the proposed framework scalable with respect to the dimension $D$ of the data, except in the case of E$^2$MTucker, which involves the dense $D$th-order core tensor $\mathcal{G}$.
-Specifically, in Equations~\eqref{eq:closed_form_CP}--\eqref{eq:closed_form_Train}, we can replace $\sum_{\bi\in\spi}$ with $\sum_{\bi\in\Omega^{\mathrm{o}}_I}$ where $\Omega^{\mathrm{o}}_I$ is the set of indices of nonzero values of the tensor $\mathcal{T}$.
-The resulting computational time complexity is $O(\gamma NDR)$ for E$^2$MCP and $O(\gamma DNR^D)$ for E$^2$MTucker and E$^2$MTT, respectively, where $\gamma$ is the number of iteration, assuming ranks are $(R,\dots,R)$ for all low-rank models.
-Furthermore, we reduce the complexity of E$^2$MTT to $O(\gamma DNR^2)$ by merging cores from both edge sides to obtain TT format, as detailed in the supplementary material.
-The complexity for $K>1$ is simply the sum of the complexity of each low-rank structure in the mixture.
-We note that when applied to data with many samples, i.e., a very large $N$, the proposed method can be scaled using a batched EM approach~\cite{chen2018stochastic}.
+Since the tensor to be optimized in the M-step is proportional to the input tensor $\mathcal{T}$, i.e., $\mathcal{M}^{[k]}_{\bi\br}=\mathcal{T}^\alpha_{\bi}\mathcal{F}_{\bi}\Phi^{[k]}_{\bi\br}$, we can leverage the sparsity of $\mathcal{T}$ to make the proposed framework scalable with respect to the dimension $D$ of the data, except in the case of E$^2$MTucker, which involves the dense $D$-th order core tensor $\mathcal{G}$.
+Specifically, in Equations~\eqref{eq:closed_form_CP}--\eqref{eq:closed_form_Train}, we can replace $\sum_{\bi\in\spi}$ with $\sum_{\bi\in\Omega^{\mathrm{o}}_I}$ where $\Omega^{\mathrm{o}}_I$ is the set of indices of nonzero values of the tensor $\mathcal{T}$. \TLR{The complexity of the E$^2$-step is $O(N|\Omega_{R^k}|)$, since this step involves marginalizing the resulting tensor $\mathcal{Q}^{[k]}$ in the M-step, i.e., $\mathcal{P}_{\bi}=\ssprk\tensorQ^{[k]}$, and updating $\mathcal{M}^{[k]}_{\bi\br}$ for all indices $\bi\br\in\Omega^{\mathrm{o}}_I\times\Omega_{R^k}$.} The resulting computational time complexity is $O(\gamma DNR)$ for E$^2$MCP and $O(\gamma DNR^D)$ for E$^2$MTucker and E$^2$MTT, respectively, where $\gamma$ is the number of iteration, assuming ranks are $(R,\dots,R)$ for all low-rank models.
+Furthermore, we reduce the complexity of E$^2$MTT to $O(\gamma DNR^2)$ by merging cores from both edge sides to obtain TT format, as detailed in Appendix~\ref{ap:sec:complexity}. \CR{These complexities are summarized in Table~\ref{tab:complexity}.} The complexity for $K>1$ is simply the sum of the complexity of each low-rank structure in the mixture.
+We note that when applied to data with many samples, i.e., a very large $N$, the proposed method can be scaled using a batched EM approach~\cite{cappe2009line, chen2018stochastic}. \TLR{Notably, the overall computational complexity of the E$^2$M procedure is equivalent to standard gradient-based methods that rely on the chain rule, as we demonstrate in Appendix~\ref{sec:complexity_of_GD}.}